 Clark Atlanta University offers bachelor's and master's degree programs through its Department of Sociology and Criminal Justice.
-The department has three faculty members.
+The department has six faculty members.
 In addition to criminal justice, students can also pursue sociology degrees.

 Bachelor of Arts in Criminal Justice

 The Bachelor of Arts in Criminal Justice program teaches students about law enforcement and the processes of the courts and corrections systems.
 Students learn about crime prevention, rehabilitative interventions, law procedures, probation and policing.
 Courses in the program include corrections, the judicial process, juvenile delinquency, criminal justice investigation and criminal law.
 In their senior year, students complete a criminal justice internship.